 If you put off hiring because you think you’ve got a handle on doing everything yourself, you may find out the hard way that this was a mistake.
 If you wait until you’re desperate for an employee, you put yourself in an awkward position.
 Now you have to train that person to take over the tasks and duties you’ve been doing, and if it’s crunch time, it may be a challenge to do this.

 Hire when the need arises but before it gets dire.
-You need time to plan to transition your tasks to someone new, as well as providing enough time for training.
+You need time to plan to transition your tasks to someone new, as well as provide enough time for training.

 4. Hiring Before You’re Ready